MustafaAyaz713/MustafaAyaz713/README.md

 - ✉️ You can contact me at [mustafayaz713@gmail.com](mailto:mustafayaz713@gmail.com)
 - 📄 You can reach my CV from [Drive](https://drive.google.com/file/d/1XZVptKjxY_cpizh8Mmpz_Fy69QoDScGb/view?usp=sharing)
 - 🧠 I'm learning LLM
-- 🤝 I'm open to collaborating on exciting projects as a frontend developer, designer or dev rel.
+- 🤝 I'm open to collaborating on exciting projects as a backend developer, designer or dev rel.
 - ⚡ I love archery and playing video games.

 ### Socials